"We cannot deny truth by muzzling ourselves because it's expedient to do so"

 This week's Socially Speaking Commentary can be found by clicking here...

-"The Other Side of the Tracks" entitled: "Do A Mandela"; our commentary is also at The Black Commentator.com
+"The Other Side of the Tracks" entitled: "When You Let Your Guard Down"; our commentary is also at The Black Commentator.com

 Tell us what you think; whether you agree or disagree with Perry Redd, be sure to let him know.
 He may invite you to speak with him live on the air on Tuesday!

-On this week's Socially Speaking with Perry Redd, we'll observe the passing of Nelson Mandela and discuss the New Black Codes…we'll have a Mark Fiore short, S7 Worker News with Barbara Patterson and a Socially Speaking commentary from The Other Side of the Tracks from yours truly…make sure you check out our site at www.tryobe.com/sociallyspeaking.htm and the show plays at www.socialspeaks.podomatic.com and be on the lookout for Socially Speaking coming soon to the new 103.1 WOOK-LPfm!
+April 22, 2014-on Socially Speaking with Perry Redd we'll discuss the highest unaffordable rents with Eugene Puryear and social stratification…we'll have a Mark Fiore short, S7 Worker News with Barbara Patterson and a Socially Speaking commentary from The Other Side of the Tracks from yours truly…make sure you check out our site at www.tryobe.com/sociallyspeaking.htm and the show plays at www.socialspeaks.podomatic.com and be on the lookout for Socially Speaking coming soon to the new 103.1 WOOK-LPfm!

 At Socially Speaking, we're constantly covering events and venues that challenge the status quo or are making this world more compatible with the One who created it; here, we share with you people at work--doing the right thing--for the greater good of all mankind...